Columbia Grad Student Fellowships

 Can I apply more than once?

-You can apply multiple times for the fellowship; however, previous fellowship winners are ineligible to apply.
+You can apply multiple times for the fellowship; however, the awards are given annually, and previous fellowship winners are ineligible to apply.

 Can adjunct faculty or course instructors write letter of rec?

 Yes, the letter of recommendation can come from anyone who has taught you in an academic capacity at Columbia.

 What is the maximum number of students that can apply for the team grant?

 Team grant applicants should keep their group to between two and five people.
 With $6,000 any greater number of students becomes unwieldy and would not be an efficient use of funds.
 Keeping the group small allows each team member to benefit from the grant and work closely with their fellow students.

 What are my chances of getting team grant versus individual grant?